 Some couples may want to include their children's names on their invitations, as in, "Diane Jones and Mark Smith invite you to join them as they celebrate their wedding, and together with their son Winston Jones, become one family."

 Registering and Wedding Gifts for a Second Wedding

 Rules of etiquette state that gifts are not mandatory for a second wedding.
 This is because traditionally wedding gifts are to help a couple set up their household, and presumably, second-time brides and grooms already have their own households.
-However, gifts are now much more common for a second wedding.
+Gifts are now much more common for a second wedding.
 You can register just as you did for your first wedding.
-While you may have many basic home items, you are setting up house for your new relationship and may want to register for new bedding, dinnerware and other items that reflect your shared tastes.
+While you may have many basic home items, you are setting up the house for your new relationship and may want to register for new bedding, dinnerware and other items that reflect your shared tastes.

 Bridal Showers for a Second Wedding